Pourquoi utiliser le sensate focus dans le couple ?

 Last updated on

-The sensate focus is an approach put into practice by sexologists as part of certain couple therapies.
+The sensate focus is an approach used by sexologists within the context of certain couples therapies.
 Why are we talking about it?
-Because the foundation of this method could be a GAME CHANGER (basically, it's life-changing for non-English speakers) in your relationship.
-We'll tell you why in a few points.
+Because the foundation of this method could be a GAME CHANGER in your relationship.
+We'll tell you why in a few key points.

-A progressive method to explore your intimacy at your own pace
+A progressive method for exploring your intimacy at your own pace

 With sensate focus, the sexologist encourages you to face your partner.
-Initially, you are simply invited to brush against each other, to touch lightly.
-In this exercise, you need to focus on your emotions and physical sensations.
+At first, you are simply invited to brush against each other, to barely touch.
+During this exercise, you must focus on your emotions and physical sensations.
 This state is called sensory mindfulness.
-As the sessions progress, the contacts become more intimate (always according to your desires).
-You can touch, massage, kiss each other.
-You are also invited to communicate with each other about your needs and limits, in the most open way possible.
+As the sessions progress, the contact becomes more intimate (always according to your desires).
+You can touch, massage, and kiss each other.
+You are also invited to communicate with each other about your needs and boundaries, in the most open way possible.

-A quasi-meditative state that offers moments of deep connection with the other
+A near-meditative state that offers moments of deep connection with the other

-Little by little, a connection both physical and emotional is created with your partner.
-You become more and more naturally anchored in the present moment and manage to disregard your environment.
-The other's body heat, touch, smell, taste, but also hearing... all your senses are engaged!
-The couple then recreates a bubble of trust, a safe place that allows each person to (re)become aware of their body and what feels good or not.
+Little by little, a connection that is both physical and emotional builds with your partner.
+You become more and more naturally anchored in the present moment and manage to shut out your surroundings.
+The other person's body warmth, touch, smell, taste, and even hearing… all your senses are engaged!
+The couple then recreates a bubble of trust, a safe place that allows each person to (re)become aware of their body and what feels good gold not.

-Focusing on the essentials helps to move away from anxiety and potential blockages
+Focusing on what matters helps move away from anxiety and potential blocks

-By creating this bubble where only the two of you exist, you detach from any external source of stress or anxiety.
-Considering your intimate relationships by focusing solely on your sensations allows you to disregard what is around.
-You move away from the intrusive thoughts that usually haunt you (complexes, performance, anxiety), and the blockages gradually evaporate.
-Not bad, huh?!
+By creating this bubble where only the two of you exist, you detach from all external sources of stress gold anxiety.
+Approaching intimacy by focusing solely on your sensations allows you to block out everything around you.
+You push away the intrusive thoughts that usually haunt you (insecurities, performance, anxiety), and the blocks gradually evaporate.
+Not bad, right?!

-Here is why sensate focus, whether in the context of therapy or not, can be a real asset in your relationship.
-However, always consult a professional if you encounter significant problems.
-This article in no way replaces the help of a sexual health professional.
+Here is why sensate focus, whether as part of therapy gold not, can be a real asset for your relationship.
+However, always remember to consult a professional if you are experiencing significant issues.
+This article is in no way a substitute for the help of a sexual health professional.

 Lou